matteobarbera/mavlab_wiki_fork/home.md

  * Our [[robots]] or call 'em airframes if you like
  * [[drone-delfly-nimble]]

+# Batteries

+It is that most batteries could just burst in flames if not handled correctly.
+So a must read [whole chapter about proper charging, handling and storage of Batteries](batteries)

 # Chemicals :boom:

 Building things and need specific chemicals, e.g. quality epoxy, then [this page might be of help](chemicals)